Special Educational Needs and Disability (SEND)

 Welcome to the Special Educational Needs and Disability (SEND) section of our school website.
 This page is updated regularly with information relating to special educational needs and disabilities (SEND).

-At Blueberry Park Primary School we strive to support all pupils to enable them to achieve their full potential at school, we are proud to be an inclusive and diverse school.
+At Blueberry Park Primary School we strive to support all pupils to enable them to achieve their full potential, we are proud to be an inclusive and diverse school.
 In order to support all pupils, regardless of diagnosis, many steps are taken to support them through their learning journey.
 Quality first teaching is vital; however, for some children there are occasions when further additional support may be needed to help them achieve their targets.
 Please try not to worry if you or your child's teacher believe that your child may have Special Educational Needs.
 There are lots of people in school that are able to help and we will do all we can to make sure your child receives the support and guidance that they need.

 Our Special Educational Needs Co-ordinator (SENCo) is responsible for managing the SEN provision across the school, from 2 year old provision to year 6.